 Learn how color information is defined, modelled and encoded for video.
 Find out exactly what a color space is, and what it means for your videos.

-A color space is a standard that defines the limits of color gamut, gamma and white point for a video system.
-These limits exist because video capture, recording, delivery and display technologies are limited in their ability to encode, decode and display color.
+A video color space is a standard that defines the color gamut, gamma and white point for a video system.
+These definitions exist because video capture, recording, delivery and display technologies are limited in their ability to encode, decode and display color.
 As video technology has evolved and improved, from analog black and white video, to color, and on to digital video, these limits have expanded ever closer to the ultimate limit, which is the full color perception of human vision.
 With different generations of video technology, new standards have been set.

-However, the HSL color model is not a photometric color model.
+However, the HSL video color model is not a photometric color model.
 HSL values relate only to themselves and not to the physics of light or human color perception.
 It’s a model and method of encoding color information but doesn’t itself define how that information relates to real world values.

 We’re going to look at both of these, starting with how color information is encoded in the HSL color model (confusingly also often called the HSL color space), and then move onto the CIE XYZ color model, and finally how a video color space is defined from this.

-The science of human color perception, and how this relates to the encoding of these values in different models and color spaces is far beyond the scope of this article.
+The science of human color perception, and how this relates to the encoding of these values in different models and color spaces is beyond the scope of this article.
 My intention here is to simplify and illustrate very general concepts.

 The HSI Color Model